- 1 What Is Cyanuric Acid? What Is Pool Stabilizer?

-It is a lot of fun to have a swimming pool to cool off during the hotter months of the year but improper hygiene can fast turn it into a nightmare.
-This means that you need to regularly treat the water in your swimming pool using a process called water chlorination.
+It is a lot of fun to have a pool to cool off in during the hotter months of the year but improper hygiene can fast turn it into a nightmare.
+This means that you need to regularly treat the water in your pool using a process called water chlorination.

 This means you add a chlorine solution to the water, which then breaks down into a number of chemical compounds including hypochlorous acid (HOCl) and hypochlorite ions.
 The sun, however, is a big enemy of this chlorine and can wipe out 75-90% of it in a matter of two hours.

-This is where cyanuric acid comes into play.
+This is where cyanuric acid (CYA) comes into play.
 Just adding the chemical isn’t enough to maintain the cleanliness and balance of the pool.
 You will also need to ensure that it is doing its job and that can be done by adding another chemical to assist it.

-Cyanuric acid, a popular pool stabilizer, is one of these chemicals.
+CYA or Cyanuric acid, a popular chlorine stabilizer, is one of these chemicals.
 Its main function is to stabilize the chlorine in your pool so it lasts longer despite the presence of sunlight, making sure that your water is cleaner for longer.
 The concept of adding another chemical to increase the longevity of one may sound a little confusing so I, Joel Peters, will walk you through this in detail!

 What Is Cyanuric Acid?
+What Is Pool Stabilizer?

 In all likelihood, you’d like to know more about this chemical that I am asking you to add to your swimming pool.
 Cyanuric acid is a chemical compound that contains three nitrogen atoms and three carbon atoms.
 Its hexagonal ring structure of nitrogen and carbon atoms form weak bonds with chlorine molecules.
 As chlorine is sold in the form of sodium hypochlorite, it combines with water to form sodium hypochlorite ions.

-A type of triazine, it comes from the same family as polyurethane resins, herbicides and disinfectants, but it isn’t the same.
+A type of triazine, it comes from the same family as polyurethane resins, herbicides, and disinfectants, but it isn’t the same.
 This means you can’t interchange their uses.

 The chemical is available as a granular solid and as well as a liquid, called sodium cyanurate.
-However, the most commonly found form is stabilized chlorine like dichlor and trichlor, which has about 50-58% cyanuric acid in formulas.
+However, the most commonly found form is stabilized chlorine like dichlor and trichlor, which has about 50-58% CYA in formulas.
 Trichlor is basically chlorine tablets or sticks, while dichlor is popularly known as chlorine shock.

 These are popularly known as stabilized chlorine as the stabilizer is already mixed with the sanitizer chlorine, which saves you the trouble of whipping out your measuring mechanism and adding both the components separately.